Life in the Slow Lane:

 I hope this has been helpful.
 The most important thing is to find what works for you and your specific health problem.
 The above are things that have helped with my particular issues so may not be totally perfect for you.

 About the Author: Hi I’m Sam.
 I am a 34 year old nurse from Sheffield in Yorkshire, UK.
-I write about my experiences in my blog Chronically Seeking Wellness.
-My blog and social media pages follow my journey in coping with life with my collection of chronic illnesses including; ME/CFS, Fibromyalgia, Scoliosis, Chronic Vitamin D deficiency, Haemochromatosis, Anxiety and Depression and I’m a recovered Bulimic.
+My collection of chronic illnesses include; ME/CFS, Fibromyalgia, Scoliosis, Chronic Vitamin D deficiency, Haemochromatosis, Anxiety and Depression and I’m a recovered Bulimic.
 I’m searching for wellness and refuse to give up!

 I’m a big fan of Counting my Spoons so am very pleased to have the opportunity to write a guest blog.